Binauli: Occupation

 Occupation of the people of Binauli is mostly Agriculture.
 Approximately 70% people are dependent upon agriculture.
 Main crops of Binauli are sugarcane, wheat and rice.
 Also vegetables like Gourds, Pumpkins, Potatoes, Ladyfinger, Spinach, Radish and Carrots are also grown.

 Infrastructure

-There is a Government Hospital, and a police station, police chowki, sports ground, and post office. it is a BLOCK city, near about 70 village under this block.
+There is a Government Hospital, a Panchayat Bhawan, a Sabji Mandi, a Police Kotwali, Police Chowki and a post office.
+It is a BLOCK city, near about 70 village under this block.